timozander/timozander.de/src/content/blog/tips-for-speaking-at-conferences.md

 The idea is then **not** to learn this script by heart.
 Instead, I read it a couple of times and then start transforming my main arguments into bullet points.
 If there is some particularly good simile or reference I wrote, then I keep them in my bullet points.
 The same applies to transitions between slides.

-The background is that during early practice session, I often had the issue my attempts were vastly different in how much I talked about specific points.
+The background is that during early practice sessions, I often had the issue my attempts were vastly different in how much I talked about specific points.
 Consequently, the effective time was very hard to determine and the quality of the talk did not improve that much during practice.
 A script allows you to mentally fix certain points through the act of writing them down.

 ## 5. Practice, practice, practice